Tolq1n/counting-people-in-depth-with-the-Oak-D-camera/README.md

 # Depth people counting

-This example demonstrates how to perform people counting from depth frames along a passageway.
+You can live count the traffic of people through this repository and example demonstrates how to perform people counting from depth frames along a passageway.
 This approach could be useful for the privacy concerns of people counting applications.

 This demo contains many hard-coded values specific to [depth-people-counting-01](./depth-people-counting-01) depthai recording.If you would wish to use this application in your own setup, these values would higly depend on the OAK camera installation, its FOV, and the passageway structure.